-- 1. This is a class action seeking declaratory relief arising from Plaintiff's and members of the class' contracts of insurance with the Defendant. - 2.
-In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in-store businesses must shut down, and the suffering of physical harm and impact and damages, within Plaintiff's business premises and/or within the immediate area surrounding and outside its business premises, Plaintiff was forced to suspend its regular business to customers on March 19, 2020. - 3.
-Plaintiff's and class members' insurance policy ("Policies") provides coverage for all non-excluded business losses and thus provides coverage here.
+- 1. This is a class action seeking declaratory relief arising from Plaintiff's and members of the class' contracts of insurance with the Defendants. - 2.
+In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in-store businesses must shut down, and the suffering of physical harm and impact and damages, within Plaintiff's business premises and/or within the immediate area surrounding and outside its business premises, Plaintiff was forced to suspend its regular business to customers on March 31, 2020.

-4. As a result, Plaintiff and members of the class are entitled to declaratory relief that its business is covered for all business losses that have been suffered and sustained, which losses are in an amount greater than \$150,000.00.
+- 3. Plaintiff's and class members' insurance policies ("Policies") provide coverage for all non-excluded business losses, and thus provide coverage here. - 4.
+As a result, Plaintiff and members of the class are entitled to declaratory relief that their businesses are covered for all business losses that have been suffered and sustained